simonpedrogonzalez/solar-explorer/docs/finalprocessbook.md

 ### Development Tools and Techniques

 *   **D3.js Performance Optimization:** [Render millions of datapoints with D3](https://blog.scottlogic.com/2020/05/01/rendering-one-million-points-with-d3.html) This article guided our approach to efficiently rendering a large number of data points using D3.js.
-*   **Planetary Position Verification:** [Check planet position calculations](https://www.fourmilab.ch/cgi-bin/Solar) We used this resource to verify the accuracy of our planetary position calculations.
+*   **Planetary Position Verification:** [Planet position calculations](https://www.fourmilab.ch/cgi-bin/Solar) We used this resource to verify the accuracy of our planetary position calculations.
 *   **Planet Images:**
     *   [High-Quality Planet Images](https://codepen.io/juliangarnier/pen/krNqZO)
     *   [More planet images](https://www.solarsystemscope.com/textures/)